-Massage therapists say that there isn’t a strict timeframe of when you can come in for your first massage after giving birth.
-In fact, most massage therpaists encourage all of her prenatal clients to come in for a massage as soon as they feel up to it and as soon as their doctors give them the OK.
-If you’ve had a Cesearean, you’ll probably need to wait a little longer for everything to heal because lying on a massage table before the incision area is healed completely may not be too comfortable, advises Vaniea.
+Vaniea says that there isn’t a strict timeframe of when you can come in for your first massage after giving birth.
+In fact, Vaniea encourages all of her prenatal clients to come in for a massage as soon as they feel up to it and as soon as their doctors give them the OK.
+If you’ve had a Cesarean section, you’ll probably need to wait a little longer for everything to heal because lying on a massage table before the incision area is healed completely may not be too comfortable, advises Vaniea.

 Overall, postpartum massage can be beneficial for helping your body bounce back quicker from the pain and strain of giving birth, as well as giving your mind a well-deserved break after enduring pregnancy for nine months and experiencing the sleep deprivation that a newborn brings with him or her.

 New moms deserve to take care of the health and well-being of their minds and bodies.
 Postpartum massage will not only make you a healthier and happier mom, but it will carry over into helping you raise a happy and healthy baby.